-With a cluster of mountain peaks, ancient pinewoods, secretive crossbills and soaring golden eagles, it's no wonder that Beinn Eighe was Britain's first National Nature Reserve.
+With a cluster of mountain peaks, ancient pinewoods, secretive crossbills and soaring golden eagles, it's no wonder that Beinn Eighe was chosen as Britain's first National Nature Reserve.
 From a distance, the pale scree slopes on the mountain-side look like barren fields of snow, but get up close and you'll be amazed by the diversity of wildlife that thrives on this reserve.
 Take advantage of the trail network here that offers something for everyone, whatever the weather.

-Facilities include a visitor centre, trails for all abilities, parking and cycle rack, picnic site, viewpoint, interpretive panels, basic camp site, woodland and steep mountain trails for the more adventurous.
+Facilities include NatureScot's visitor centre, trails for all abilities, parking and cycle rack, picnic site, viewpoint, interpretive panels, basic camp site, woodland trails and steep mountain trails for the more adventurous.

 Reserve bounds the south edge of Kinlochewe village.
-Visitor centre is half a mile northwest of the village and Trails Car Park is two miles northwest of the village, off the A832.
+Visitor centre is half a mile northwest of the village and Trails Car Park (Coille na Glas Leitir) is two miles northwest of the village, off the A832.